Rainy Saturday forecast — tackle it with these activities - News Break

 Rainy Saturday forecast — tackle it with these activities

-(BAUDETTE, MN) Saturday is set to be rainy in Baudette, according to the National Weather Service, but that doesn’t mean you have to stay inside.
+(HANCOCK, ME) Saturday is set to be rainy in Hancock, according to the National Weather Service, but that doesn’t mean you have to stay inside.
 Check out these ideas for ways to make the most of it, along with your four-day forecast.

 Catch a movie: There’s nothing wrong with using a wet day for a break, either.
 Whether it’s a visit to a theater or just a session on the couch catching up on your favorite streaming shows, a rest day is a great idea, too.

-Along with rain Saturday, here’s the rest of the four-day forecast for Baudette:
+Along with a rainy Saturday, here’s the rest of the four-day forecast for Hancock:

 Saturday, May 29

-Areas of frost then partly sunny in the day; while slight chance rain showers during night
+Light rain likely in the day; while mostly cloudy then slight chance light rain during night

 Sunday, May 30